HeydenLabASU/FRESEAN-metadynamics/README.md

 make clean
 source ~/.bashrc
 ```
-If you have already set up GROMACS 2022.5 with Plumed 2.8, please proceed to [FRESEAN Toolbox](#FRESEAN-Toolbox) to get an overview of the provided tools.
+If you have already set up GROMACS 2022.5 with Plumed 2.8, please proceed to the __FRESEAN Toolbox Programs__ section to get an overview of the provided tools.
+Proceed to the __Provided Protocols - HEWL Example__ section to get an overview on provided scripts.
 </details>

 <details>